Exercise 32: Loops and Arrays

 Before you can use a for-loop, you need a way to store the results of loops somewhere.
-The best way to do this is with a array.
-A array is exactly what its name says, a container of things that are organized in order.
+The best way to do this is with arrays.
+Arrays are exactly what their name says: a container of things that are organized in order from first to last.
 It's not complicated; you just have to learn a new syntax.
-First, there's how you make a array:
+First, there's how you make arrays:

 hairs = ['brown', 'blond', 'red'] eyes = ['brown', 'blue', 'green'] weights = [1, 2, 3, 4]

-What you do is start the array with the [ (left bracket) which "opens" the array.
-Then you put each item you want in the array separated by commas, just like when you did function arguments.
-Lastly you end the array with a ] (right bracket) to indicate that it's over.
+You start the array with the [ (left bracket) which "opens" the array.
+Then you put each item you want in the array separated by commas, similar to function arguments.
+Lastly, end the array with a ] (right bracket) to indicate that it's over.
 Ruby then takes this array and all its contents and assigns them to the variable.

-This is where things get tricky for people who can't program.
+This is where things get tricky for people who can't code.
 Your brain has been taught that the world is flat.
 Remember in the last exercise where you put if-statements inside if-statements?
 That probably made your brain hurt because most people do not ponder how to "nest" things inside things.
-In programming this is all over the place.
+In programming nested structures are all over the place.
 You will find functions that call other functions that have if-statements that have arrays with arrays inside arrays.
 If you see a structure like this that you can't figure out, take out a pencil and paper and break it down manually bit by bit until you understand it.

 We now will build some arrays using some for-loops and print them out:

 You should immediately see that Ruby has two kinds of loops that I am calling a for-loop.
-In programming the term for-loop just means "a loop that goes through each thing in a array of things".
-In ruby this is both for number in the_count style, and the more common fruits.each style.
+In programming the term for-loop just means "a loop that goes through each thing in an array of things."
+In Ruby this is both for number in the_count style, and the more common fruits.each style.
 You should use the .each version as it is more reliable and what other Ruby programmers expect you to write.